A list of questions I'm asked, if you have one yourself then contact me and I can add it to the list.

 Which medicines are used?

 I use several plants and this is sometimes varied on our retreats, but the main plants we use at every retreat are ayahuasca and huachuma.
 The medicine we provide is brewed by us, so we know what goes into it, the strength and the dosage.
-I always offer three doses per ceremony, however, two doses are the most that the majority end up taking.
+Together we find the right dosage for you, there is no set dosage.

 Please see Ayahuasca, Huachuma and Pusanga for more information.